Sekams/express_blog_api/README.md

 ```
 source .env
 ```
-7. After successfully running the application, one can explore the features of The Nexus Blog API by accessing: `http://localhost:<PORT>` in any web browser of choice
+7. After successfully running the application, one can explore the features of The Nexus Blog API by accessing: `http://localhost:<PORT>` (replace <PORT> with port number) in any client of choice

 ## Features
 * User Account management (Signup and Signin)